Yandex Cloud

 Tip

-Test the proposed strategies in a test environment before migrating them to PRODUCTION.
+Test the strategies below in a test environment before implementing them in PRODUCTION.

 High availability and fault toleranceHigh availability and fault tolerance